Will Troy Calhoun stay undefeated vs. the FCS?

 After a 2020 season that was anything but normal, Air Force is looking forward to getting to a more familiar routine their upcoming campaign.
 The Falcons will certainly enjoy playing in front of fans, a complete schedule along with their obligatory FCS season opener.

 This years interaction of an FCS Kickoff Classic comes by way of the the Lafayette College Leopards, on September 4th.
-The Leopards hailing from Louisiana will be traveling West to meet the Air Force on their home turf.
+The Leopards hailing from Easton, Pennsylvania will be traveling West to meet the Air Force on their home turf.
 That is ground which has been particularly unwelcoming of most guests, but especially FCS competition.

 Location: Falcon Stadium, Colorado Springs